-Trail Canyon Falls is a 11.4 mile lightly trafficked out and back trail located near Tujunga, CA that features a waterfall and is rated as moderate.
+Trail Canyon Falls is a 11.4 mile lightly trafficked out and back trail located near Tujunga, California that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, camping, and backpacking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash